1917 (2019 film): Release

 The film premiered on 4 December 2019 at the 2019 Royal Film Performance in London, an event held in aid of the Film & TV Charity.
 It was released in limited theatres in the United States on 25 December 2019, before going to wide release on 10 January 2020, shortly before the widespread lockdown of theatres internationally in response to the heightening COVID-19 pandemic.
 The studio spent an estimated $115 million on prints and advertisements promoting the film.
 The film was specially formatted for IMAX at the expanded aspect ratio of 1.9:1.
-1917 was released on Digital HD on 10 March 2020 and was released on DVD, Blu-ray, and Ultra HD Blu-ray on 24 March 2020.
+1917 was released on Digital HD on 10 March 2020 and was released by Universal Pictures Home Entertainment on DVD, Blu-ray, and Ultra HD Blu-ray on 24 March 2020.

 Reception

 Box office

-1917 grossed $159.2 million in the United States and Canada, and $225.7 million in other countries, for a worldwide total of $384.9 million, against a production budget of $90–100 million.
+1917 grossed $159.2 million in the United States and Canada, and $286.8 million in other countries, for a worldwide total of $446 million, against a production budget of $90–100 million.
 Deadline Hollywood calculated the net profit of the film to be $77 million.

 In the US, the film made $251,000 on its first day of limited release.
 It went on to have a limited opening weekend of $570,000, and a five-day gross of $1 million, for an average of $91,636 per-venue.
 The film would go on to make a total of $2.7 million over its 15 days of limited release.
 It then expanded wide on 10 January, making $14 million on its first day, including $3.25 million from Thursday night previews.
 It went on to gross $36.5 million for the weekend (beating the original projections of $25 million), becoming the first film to dethrone Star Wars: The Rise of Skywalker at the box office.
 In its second weekend of wide release the film made $22 million (and $26.8 million over the four-day Martin Luther King Jr. Day holiday), finishing third behind Bad Boys for Life and Dolittle.
 It then made $15.8 million and $9.7 million the following two weekends, remaining in second both times.
 During the four-day-weekend of the Academy Awards, the film made $9.3 million.